voxel51/fiftyone/README.md

 ![Build](https://github.com/voxel51/fiftyone/workflows/Build/badge.svg?branch=develop&event=push)

-[FiftyOne](http://www.voxel51.com/docs/fiftyone) is an open source machine learning tool created by [Voxel51](https://voxel51.com) that helps you get closer to your data and ML models.
+[FiftyOne](http://www.voxel51.com/docs/fiftyone) is an open source machine learning tool created by [Voxel51](https://voxel51.com) that helps you rapidly experiment with your data and ML models.

-With FiftyOne, you can rapidly experiment with your datasets, enabling you to search, sort, filter, visualize, analyze, and improve your datasets without excess wrangling or writing custom scripts.
+With FiftyOne, you can search, sort, filter, visualize, analyze, and improve your datasets without excess wrangling or writing custom scripts.
 It also provides powerful functionality for analyzing your models, allowing you to understand their strengths and weaknesses, visualize, diagnose, and correct their failure modes, and more.
 FiftyOne is designed to be lightweight and easily integrate into your existing CV/ML workflows.

 Join the
 [FiftyOne Slack Community](https://join.slack.com/t/fiftyone-users/shared_invite/zt-gtpmm76o-9AjvzNPBOzevBySKzt02gg)